You are here

 - Review the Award

-After Routing and Submitting Your Proposal, there is waiting time often referred to as the Pre-Award/Post-Submission period.
-Before your Project Award Notice (PAN) is issued and you set up your project, the following things may need to be addressed.
+Before your Notice of Award is issued and you set up your project, the following things may need to be addressed.

-- Request a Hardship - Prior to having an award in hand, you may need a project grant number (P/G N) set up in advance to spend funds.
+- Request a Hardship - Prior to having an award in hand, you may need a project grant (P/G) number set up in advance to spend funds.
 If approved, the hardship process permits work to begin and costs to be properly allocated in situations.

-The Project Award Notice is sent to everyone who has signed the PAF The more detailed award documentation materials are included only with the PAN that is sent to the sponsor Project Director and the faculty Principal Investigator.
+The more detailed award documentation materials are included only with the Notice of Award that is sent to the Project Director/Principal Investigator (PI).